CyVerse-learning-materials/foss/docs/04_documentation_communication.md

 ???
 Question "Can you explain the documentation type for each quadrant?"

-    ???
-Success

     - **Tutorials**: Lessons!
 Tutorials are lessons that take the reader by the hand through a series of steps to complete a project of some kind.
 They are what your project needs in order to show a beginner that they can achieve something with it.
     - **How-to-guides**: Recipes!
 How-to-guides take the reader through the steps required to solve a real-world problem.
     - **References**: Guides!
 References offer technical descriptions of the machinery and how to operate it.
 References have one job only: to describe.
 They are code-determined, because ultimately that’s what they describe: key classes, functions, APIs, and so they should list things like functions, fields, attributes and methods, and set out how to use them.
     - **Explanation**: Discussions!
 The aims of explanations are to clarify and illuminate a particular topic by broadening the documentation’s coverage of a topic.

-You can read more in depth on this chart by visiting https://documentation.divio.com/introduction/.
+You can read more in depth on this chart by visiting https://documentation.divio.com

 ### Public Repositories for Documentation